 Hi Nitsa!
-Let's just start off with the basic.
-What does your daily morning routine look like?
+Let's just start off with the basics.
+How do you start your morning off right?

 Where do you find creative inspiration?